 So once you've replaced the sensor and/or finished the alignment or both, it's time to grab the scan tool.
 One scan tool I've used in the past that works well is the Snap-On Solus Ultra.

-This can be confusing on the Enclave because there are about 4 different sensors on the steering column that work motors that perform different functions.
-The column has a sensor for the steering tilt motor, one for the telescope motor, an angle sensor and a switch (among about a million other things they can cram on a steering column).
+This can be confusing on the Enclave because there are about four different sensors on the steering column that work motors that perform different functions.
+The column has a sensor for the steering tilt motor, one for the telescope motor, an angle sensor, and a switch (among about a million other things they can cram on a steering column).
 I looked into ordering the sensor and was informed that they only had one component available for replacement on the steering column for the Enclave and that if this wasn't the component I needed then my only other option would be to replace the entire steering column.

-I can't say for sure that this is absolutely the only option for the Enclave, but I'm learning that not all of the GM vehicles with electric power steering have the same set up.
+I can't say for sure that this is absolutely the only option for the Enclave, but I'm learning that not all the GM vehicles with electric power steering have the same setup.
 You may be able to find out if your car falls under the recall by going to the GM site and entering your vehicle's VIN number or calling your local GM Dealer and giving them the VIN number to check for you.